-Long-term side effects key when cancer patients choose drugsJune 2nd, 2012 in Cancer /
+Long-term side effects key when cancer patients choose drugsJune 2, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Long-term medication side effects such as fatigue can be key for patients deciding which cancer drug to take, new research suggests.